 The State Approving Agency (SAA) operates under contract with the U.S. Department of Veterans Affairs (VA).
 As such, the SAA has its foundation in federal law, Title 38, United State Code (USC).

-- to determine whether a school or training establishment at all times complies with established standards relating to the approved programs, and
+- determine whether a school or training establishment at all times complies with established standards relating to the approved programs, and

-- to render services and obtain information necessary for VA to approve or disapprove programs offered by any agency or instrumentality of the federal government within Georgia.
+- render services and obtain information necessary for VA to approve or disapprove programs offered by any agency or instrumentality of the federal government within Georgia.

 - enforcing approval standards,